NALTP/Rules/README.md

       - (i) At the conclusion of the season, the appointed member is retired, and that seat becomes one of the open seats in the election.
       - (ii) The appointed member does not have any term restrictions and can run for election to the CRC immediately.
   - (6) Members:
-    - (a) The Season 28 CRC will consist of Cheezedoodle, pk, flaccid trip, Megatron, and tinderfella
+    - (a) The Season 29 CRC will consist of Cheezedoodle, pk, bigbadball, kelvin, and Prime

 #### Section B - The League Manager (LM)
   - (1) League Manager structure overview: